 Help survivors recover after devastating Typhoon Haiyan.
 Bring innovative financial products to low-income families once considered “unbankable.”

-The destruction of infrastructure and large-scale displacement caused by this storm means that families will need long-term assistance to recover.
+The destruction of infrastructure and large-scale displacement caused by this storm means that families need long-term assistance to recover.

 - Emergency response: Rushed lifesaving food, critical supplies and support to isolated islands in the immediate aftermath of the storm.